-Washington Governor Chris Gregoire signed Executive Order 0505 (GEO 05-05) into action in November of 2005.
-As a part of state agency biennial capital budget planning process, GEO 05-05 requires all state agencies implementing or assisting capital projects using funds appropriated in the State's biennial Capital Budget to consider how future proposed projects may impact significant cultural and historic places.
+As a part of state agency biennial capital budget planning process, EO 21-02 requires all state agencies implementing or assisting capital projects using funds appropriated in the State's biennial Capital Budget to consider how future proposed projects may impact significant cultural and historic places.
 To do so, agencies are required to notify the Department of Archaeology and Historic Preservation (DAHP), the Governor’s Office of Indian Affairs (GOIA), and concerned tribes and afford them an opportunity to review and provide comments about potential project impacts.
-The goal behind the Order is to have the State be proactive in protecting our rich history for future generations and to use tax payer money wisely by avoiding unnecessary damage and loss of significant sites, structures, and buildings.
+The underlying goal behind the Order is to ensure that the State is proactive in protecting our rich history for future generations and to use tax payer money wisely by avoiding unnecessary damage and loss of significant sites, structures, and buildings.

-The following categories of State funded capital projects require GEO 05-05 review:
+The following categories of State funded capital projects require EO 21-02 review:

 The Review Process